epurdy/freecityofberkeley/README.md

-# thegazapledge
+# freecityofberkeley
-The Gaza Pledge
+Free City of Berkeley